angular/protractor/docs/tutorial.md

 });
 ```

-The `describe` and `it` syntax is from the Jasmine framework. `browser` is a global created by Protractor, which is used for browser-level commands such as navigation with `browser.get`.
+The `describe`, `it` and `expect` syntax is from the Jasmine framework. `browser` is a global created by Protractor, which is used for browser-level commands such as navigation with `browser.get`.

 Now create the configuration file.
 Copy the following into conf.js: